niw/ramen/recipes/chicken-shoyu-ramen.md

 1. Put canola oil, Niboshi, Konbu, Katsuobushi, and chopped white part of green onions into a pan.
 1. Fry them until green onions turn to brown.
-1. Filter oil.
-1. Put flavored oil into a bowl.
+1. Filter oil with a net into a bowl.

 ## Chashu